Best way to learn Italian (on your own or in a group)

 - Textbooks where you’re writing your own sentences to practice as you go

-- Applications like Mango or uTalk start you speaking from Day 1.
+- Applications like uTalk start you speaking from Day 1.
 I personally find them much better than gaming apps like Duolingo or Drops

 Remember: not all resources are created equal.
 My suggestion is to google reviews of each thing listed here and see what you like the most.
 Just prepare yourself to experiment a little (more on that below).